Manage Blog Comments

 Prevent spam in the Comments

-CU Blogs has an excellent spam filter built-in, and you can also activate the Akismet spam filter plugin.
+CU Blogs has an excellent spam filter built-in.

 On the Settings > Discussion page, WordPress gives you several more tools to combat spam.